2015 NASCAR Sprint Cup Series: Race reports

 Joey Logano started the race from the pole.
 The race was red flagged on lap 98 due to rain.
 Martin Truex Jr. led the most laps but had to make a late pit stop for fuel, which gave the lead to Jimmie Johnson.
-Johnson would go on to score his third victory of the season, finishing ahead of Kevin Harvick and Dale Earnhardt Jr. Erik Jones made his official Cup debut and ran up front until he hit the wall with 73 laps to go.
+Johnson would go on to score his third victory of the season, finishing ahead of Kevin Harvick and Dale Earnhardt Jr., making it the third time this season that the three of them finished 1-2-3.
+Erik Jones made his official Cup debut and ran up front until he hit the wall with 73 laps to go.